What is Car Camping?

 • Wilderness Areas: Each agency manages Federal Wilderness Areas with over 111 million acres and 806+ units, Wilderness Areas are the highest level of protection and designation public land can receive.
 Only accessible by foot traffic (no cars, bikes, or pets) it certainly offers the chance to see some of the most remote and pristine wilderness in the country, and is excellent for wildlife and natural ecosystems.
 However, the subject of management and the notion of “untouched” wilderness has received some criticism over the years as potentially not the healthiest way to manage wild lands.

 • The US Fish and Wildlife Service: The US Fish and Wildlife Service manages 95 million acres on land, and over 755 million acres on water across all 50 US States, which is mostly composed of units called National Wildlife Refuges.
-Because the agency’s main goal is to protect and restore wildlife species and ecosystems, very few of them have camping areas.
-This includes (but is not limited) to places like Wilderness Areas and National Wildlife Refuge Units.
+The agency’s main goal is to protect and restore wildlife species and ecosystems.
+Everything from developed campgrounds, backpacking, and car camping can be found in National Wildlife Refuge Units and Wilderness Areas managed by the USFWS.

 Similar Posts